If you thought Latin was a language of the past—think again! Learn how to use e.g. in writing, understand its meaning, and more.

 What does e.g. mean?

-Hopefully it goes without being explicitly stated that we write (or say the words) ‘for example,’ whenever introducing an example (to make it crystal clear to the reader that this is what we are about to do in the following sentences.)
+Hopefully it goes without being explicitly stated that we write (or say the words) “for example” whenever we’re about to introduce an example; (this makes it clear to the reader that the following information is an example).

-Likewise, you would use e.g. in writing to introduce an example, or a few examples.
+Likewise, you would use e.g. in writing the same as you would “for example” in English: to introduce an example, or a few examples.
 See a couple examples of the exempli gratia, in action:

 Should that happen to poor, as-yet unaffected places (e.g., most of South Asia and Africa) the suffering can be great.—“WHO rejects calls to move Olympics over Zika fears”